penalara/engineInputGHCFile/schema-doc/ghc-properties-ghcdata-properties-frames.md

 engineInputGHCSchema#/properties/ghcData/properties/frames
 ```

-Tables of Timetable which it contains sections where subject sessions are located.
+Tables of the timetable that contain sections where the class units are located.

 | Abstract            | Extensible | Status         | Identifiable            | Custom Properties | Additional Properties | Access Restrictions | Defined In                                                         |